BonsaiDen/fareon/README.md

-lithian - Minimal FPS Game Server
+fareon - Minimal FPS Game Server
 ---------------------------------

-**lithian** is JavaScript based, minimal client / server framework for creating fast paced multiplayer action games.
+**fareon** is JavaScript based, minimal client / server framework for creating fast paced multiplayer action games.

 It archives this goal by using the following techniques: